The Court of Public Opinion: Social Media's Influence on Today's Legal System

 Lecture and Panel Discussion with R. Stanton Jones

-As part of the University of Michigan DEI Summit in October, UMSI is sponsoring a panel discussion on how technology and social media continue to shape public perception and influence the outcome of legal cases.
+UMSI presents a panel discussion on how technology and social media continue to shape public perception and influence the outcome of legal cases.

 R Stanton Jones is a University of Michigan alumnus and Washington, D.C., attorney whose firm has played a central role in litigating social justice cases related to immigration detention, gerrymandering and voter ID laws.
 This includes high profile cases such as the Department of Commerce v.
 New York, which brought into question the legality of adding citizenship status to the U.S. census.
 After “smoking gun” evidence was uncovered and publicized, this case generated a high volume of social media interest.
 Prominent commentators have credited the enormous media attention and the accompanying public outrage/outcry with turning the outcome of the case.